-College of Engineering & Sciences
+College of Engineering and Sciences

 BS in Technology Management is inspired to combine the advancements in technology with a hands-on management approach to solve the problems of 21st Century.